 A. Facility Records

-No later than March 31, 2002 Northern will provide Duluth the ability to review pipeline maintenance and inspection records, including any cathodic protection records and as-builts, regarding the 10-inch pipeline that serves the Duluth #1A TBS.
+No later than March 31, 2002 Northern will provide Duluth the ability to review all available pipeline maintenance and inspection records, including any cathodic protection records and as-builts, regarding the 10-inch pipeline that serves the Duluth #1A TBS.

 No later than March 31, 2002 Northern will provide schematics and a written description depicting Northern’s ability to physically deliver gas to Duluth that may be sourced from either GLKS/NNG Carlton or NBPL/NNG Ventura.